JanvandenBrand/jmmm/README.md

 be used to plot data for a single subject.
 However it can generate a list of grobs for predictions generated at different landmark times.

-*The code below works in an interactive R session, but not with markdown.
-Markdown makes a clean environment when knitting.
-I haven’t been able to figure out why this messes with the grid.arrange()*

     plot <- plot_predictions(predictions=predictions,
                      outcomes=outcomes,
                      id="id",